jwharm/java-gi/README.md

 # Java-GI

 **Java-GI** is a tool for generating GObject-Introspection bindings for Java.
 The generated bindings use the [Panama Foreign Function & Memory API](https://openjdk.org/projects/panama/) (JEP 434, currently in preview status) to directly access native resources from inside the JVM, with wrapper classes based on GObject-Introspection to offer an elegant API.
-Java-GI version 0.7.2 generates bindings to develop Java applications with the following libraries:
+Java-GI version 0.7.2 generates bindings to develop Java applications for libraries, based of the versions in GNOME Platform 44:

 | Library       | Version |
 |---------------|---------|